shubha-rajan/cloudbuild-demo/README.md

     const axios = require('axios').default;
     const catApi = "https://cloudcatsapi-k3dzw45ylq-uc.a.run.app"; #Changed this line
     ```
-    - Now merge those changes into the master branch and watch the build complete!
+    - Now merge those changes into the main branch and watch the build complete!